felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 If your notebook doesn't have page numbers already (most don't), I strongly recommend that you number your pages yourself.
-This is invaluable to allow you to reference your notes later on.
+This is invaluable to allow you to reference your own notes later on.
 This is a quality of life upgrade that is too obvious to live without.

-If you have to number your notebook's pages, take this opportunity to use a different ink (e.g. red) than what you would use for your note taking.
+If you have to number your notebook's pages, take this opportunity to use a different ink color (e.g. red) than what you would use for your note-taking.
 Things will look much clearer when you reach the bottom right corner of odd-numbered pages. :wink:

 ## Tip 10: If your notebook doesn't have margins, make some!